- Application Deadline:March 1

 - Be part of an interdisciplinary healthcare team

-An exciting and gratifying career as a healthcare professional can be yours when you complete the Diagnostic Imaging Program, totally updated and revised in 2020.
+An exciting and gratifying career as a healthcare professional can be yours when you complete the Diagnostic Imaging Technology Program, totally updated and revised in 2020.
 You will be qualified to work as a Medical Imaging Technologist (MIT) in the Medical Imaging and Emergency/Trauma departments of hospitals as well as in the Operating Room.
 Training in using specialty imaging modalities such as Mobile Radiography, Radioscopy, CT and MRI is also part of the program.
 Through hands-on learning both on campus and in health facilities, you will be prepared to provide an optimal service and experience to the patient.

 Being able to work on different specialties within one program gave me all the necessary skills to be a competent technologist.— Alicia M.